jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 * **Timeframe:** 2012–2022 (excluding Florida in 2021 due to official CDC omission)
 * **States:** California, Texas, Florida, New York, and Pennsylvania
 * **Indicators:** Obesity, Diabetes, Smoking, Depression
+* **Population Group:** Overall (no demographic subgroups)
 * **Measure Type:** Crude Prevalence
-* **Population Group:** Overall (no demographic subgroups)

 The original BRFSS data was structured in **long format**, with each row representing a unique combination of year, state, condition, and prevalence value.
-Using SQL, the data was pivoted into **wide format**, where each row corresponded to a single year-state pair with separate columns for each health indicator.
+Using SQL, the data was pivoted into **wide format**, one row per state-year with separate columns for each health indicator.
 A **self-join** was applied to calculate **prior-year values** and **year-over-year (YoY) percentage changes**, supporting multi-year comparisons across all five states.

 For detailed filtering logic and SQL transformation steps, see [notes](work/data_notes.md).